George Wythe: Law practice

 Botetourt arrived on October 26, 1768, as Virginia's first governor to rule the colony in person in sixty years.
 Although Botetourt dissolved the House of Burgesses the following spring, following a royal order to all colonial governors after protests in Massachusetts against the Townshend Acts, Wythe managed to stave off the governor's clerk so the delegates could publish a resolution of protest before receiving the dissolution order.
 The burgesses then repaired to the Raleigh Tavern, where they passed the Virginia Nonimportation Resolutions on May 18, 1769.
-Some speculate that Wythe's own status as clerk kept his name off that document.
-In any event, the burgesses gave a spectacular party for Botetourt that Christmas, and his funeral ceremonies the following fall were the most elaborate in Virginia history.
+Some speculate that Wythe's status as clerk kept his name off that document.
+In any event, the burgesses held a spectacular party for Botetourt that Christmas and his funeral ceremonies the following fall were the most elaborate in Virginia's history.
 They also voted for a marble statue of the governor to be erected at public expense.